- Bill Digest

 § 18C‑904.
 Interactive sports wagering license.

 (a) It shall be unlawful for any person to offer or accept sports wagers in this State without a valid interactive sports wagering license.
 Except as provided in G.S.
-18C‑928, the Commission shall authorize at least 10, but not more than 12, interactive sports wagering operators to offer and accept sports wagers to and from registered players on sporting events, which shall include any of the following:
+18C‑928, the Commission shall authorize no more than 12 interactive sports wagering operators to offer and accept sports wagers on sporting events, which shall include any of the following:

 (1) Professional sports.